Trivia’s Facts and More (12/13)

 Photo by Pixabay on Pexels.com

-This informative post will be posted on Saturday along with my usual writing.
+This informative post will be published on Saturday in place of my regular one.
 You are invited to participate with the opening question.

 Brain Teaser Question